 Cookie usage and its related consent acquisition and management are governed by the ePrivacy Directive 2002/58/EC (or Cookie Law).
-It was established to put guidelines and expectations in place for electronic privacy, including email marketing and cookie usage, and still applies today.
+It was established to put guidelines in place for the protection of electronic privacy, including email marketing and cookie usage, and still applies today.
 You can think of the Cookie Law as currently working alongside the GDPR.

-Update May 2020: The The European Data Protection Board (EDPB) has updated their guidelines specifically related to recommended consent collection mechanisms.
+Update May 2020: The European Data Protection Board (EDPB) has updated its guidelines specifically related to recommended consent collection mechanisms.
 More on that here.

 Here are some of the most common questions regarding cookie consent management and their answers.

-The process of collecting cookie consent includes clearly and explicitly informing the user of the cookies you run on your site, their purposes, the user’s right to grant or refuse consent, and how they can exercise that right.
+The process of collecting cookie consent includes clearly and explicitly informing the user of the cookies and similar technologies you run on your site/app, their purposes, the user’s right to grant or refuse consent, and how they can exercise that right.